-[11] Pursuant to section 222 of the Homeland Security Act of 2002 (Public Law 107-296, dated November 25, 2002), the Privacy Officer for DHS is charged with conducting a "privacy impact assessment," of proposed rules of the Department on "on the privacy of personal information, including the type of personal information collected and the number of people affected" and must report to Congress on an annual basis regarding the "activities of the Department that affect privacy...."
+12 Pursuant to section 222 of the Homeland Security Act of 2002 (the "Act") (Public Law 107-296, dated November 25, 2002), the Privacy Officer for DHS is charged with conducting a "privacy impact assessment" of proposed rules of the Department on "on the privacy of personal information, including the type of personal information collected and the number of people affected" and must report to Congress on an annual basis regarding the "activities of the Department that affect privacy...."
+Section 222(5) of the Act also expressly directs the DHS Privacy Officer to hear and report to Congress regarding all "complaints of privacy violations."
+13 The composition of the teams on both sides will be notified to each other in advance and may include

-[12] The composition of the teams on both sides will be notified to each other in advance and may include appropriate authorities concerned with privacy/data protection, customs control and other forms of law enforcement, border security and/or aviation security.
-Participating authorities will be required to respect the confidentiality of the discussions and be covered by any necessary security clearances.
+13 The composition of the teams on both sides will be notified to each other in advance and may include appropriate authorities concerned with privacy/data protection, customs control and other forms of law enforcement, border security and/or aviation security.
+Participating authorities will be required to obtain any necessary security clearances and will adhere to the confidentiality of the discussions and documentation to which they may be given access.
 Confidentiality will not however be an obstacle to each side making an appropriate report on the results of the joint review to their respective competent authorities, including the US Congress and the European Parliament.
+However, under no circumstances may participating authorities disclose any personal data of a data subject; nor may participating authorities disclose any non-public information derived from documents to which they are given access, or any operational or internal agency information they obtain during the joint review.
 The two sides will mutually determine the detailed modalities of the joint review.